 Elizabeth Torrance is a figurative artist with an MFA in Sculpture from San Jose State University and a BFA in Crafts from The College for Creative Studies in Detroit.
-She has exhibited nationally in venues including The American Museum of Ceramic Art, The De Young Museum, and The Deluth Art Institute.
+She has exhibited nationally in venues including The American Museum of Ceramic Art, and The De Young Museum in San Francisco.
 She studied at Ox-Bow School of Art, Pilchuck Glass School, Penland School of Crafts, and Anderson Ranch, and was an artist in residence at Red Lodge Clay Center in Montana.
 She currently resides in the Bay Area and works out of Faultline Artspace in Oakland.

 Grounded in an exploration of art historical imagery, my work addresses issues of gender, beauty, and ornament.
 It accentuates tension between the tangible human form and classical and contemporary ideals.
 I understand the body as a cultural site, not static, but constantly being remade.
 It is a site of alteration, intervention, and adjustment in pursuit of an ideal.